Raymond, New Hampshire

 Raymond is a town in Rockingham County, New Hampshire, United States.
 The population was 10,684 at the 2020 census.
 Part of Pawtuckaway State Park is in the north.

 The main village in town, where 3,738 people resided at the 2020 census, is defined as the Raymond census-designated place (CDP), and is located along the Lamprey River near New Hampshire Route 27.

 History

-The town was first settled by families from Exeter as a parish of Chester, and known as "Freetown" because it was exempt from the usual obligation of reserving its tall pine trees for masts in the Royal Navy.
-The town was incorporated in 1764 by colonial governor Benning Wentworth.
+The town was first settled by families from Exeter as a parish of Chester, and known as "Freetown".

-There are at least two theories regarding the source of the town's name.
-The earlier theory, stated by Joseph Fullonton in his History of Raymond, published 1875, is that the name was chosen as "a new and classical one".
+Joseph Fullonton, in his History of Raymond, published 1875, said that the name was chosen as "a new and classical one".
 Fullonton relates that the original name of Freetown "arose from the ship timber business" where the king claimed the best trees.
 The locals had other ideas and took the trees and "being successful here, none molesting, they called it Freetown."
 Fullonton states that at incorporation in 1764, changing the name from "Freetown" to "Raymond" was "taking a new and classical one, shows that there are minds not disposed to tread all the time in one path, but capable of thinking and advancing," and that the word "Raymond" means "the lustrous, luminous or shining world."

-In a second theory, the town was named for Captain William Rayment, or Raymond, of Beverly, Massachusetts, who had raised a company of soldiers to fight in the war against Canada in 1690.
-The Massachusetts General Court in 1735 granted Captain Raymond and his company a township called "Beverly-Canada" (now Weare) as payment for their services, but that claim was ruled invalid after New Hampshire separated from Massachusetts in 1741.
-So in 1767, heirs of the veterans were instead awarded land in Maine.
-Originally called "Raymondtown Plantation", it today composes the Maine towns of Raymond, Casco and part of Naples.